-3.9 It is estimated that East London manages 57% of its own Local Authority Collected Waste (LACW) and Commercial and Industrial (C&I) waste arisings and 58% of its own Construction and Demolition (C&D) waste within East London.
+4.16 Of the waste arising within East London, 57% of Local Authority Collected Waste (LACW) and Commercial and Industrial (C&I) waste arisings and 58% of Construction and Demolition (C&D) waste is managed within East London.
 Seven percent of East London's LACW and C&I, and 19% of C&D waste, is managed elsewhere in London.
 Exports account for 36% and 23% of these waste streams respectively.
-A higher proportion of hazardous waste and excavation waste is exported outside of London, which is to be expected due to the specialist nature of facilities dealing with these waste streams
+A higher proportion of hazardous waste and excavation waste is exported outside of London, which is to be expected due to the specialist nature of facilities dealing with these waste streams.

-Table 3.2: East London's waste arisings and managementdestinations 2019
+Table 4.4: East London's waste arisings and management destinations 2022